dee0xeed/xjiss/README.md

 z     x    c    v    b     n    m    ,     .    /
 DO    RE   MI   FA   SO    LA   SI   Do    Re   Mi
 1/1   9/8  5/4  4/3  3/2   5/3  15/8 2/1   9/4  5/2

+Legend

+  b : key on the keyboard
+ SO : note/pitch (G in western notation in this case) 3/2 : frequency ration (pure/just fifth in this case)
 ```

 ## Controls